 George Washington slept here.
 So did Lord Cornwallis, the Marquis de Lafayette, and Patrick Henry.
 Edgar Allan Poe and P.T.
 Barnum passed through its doors, as did Charles Dickens and Chief Justice John Marshall.

 But Hanover Tavern isn’t one to name-drop.
 Its status as one of the oldest taverns (and one of the few surviving Colonial-era taverns) in the United States, though, certainly gives it bragging rights....
 Read More →

 The National Trust for Historic Preservation works to save America's historic places.
 Join us today to help protect the places that matter to you.

-Lauren Walser is an assistant editor at Preservation magazine.
+Lauren Walser is the Los Angeles-based Field Editor at Preservation magazine.
 She enjoys writing and thinking about history, art, architecture, and public space.